ZJU-DAILY/MSG/README.md

 ## 6. Selected Results

 Search performance of multi-vector queries for different methods (Latency : ms).
-The bold values are the best.
+For each dataset, we report Recall@10 (R) and Latency in milliseconds (L).
+Best results are in bold.
 ![msg_overview](./figures/msg-performance.png)

 ## 7. Acknowledgments